PRIVATE & SMALL GROUP TOURS TO THE WORLD'S BEST DESTINATIONS

 - The Aurora Borealis Lodge - book a stay at this exclusive lodge and spend your stay glamping in a yurt.
 This option includes transport and features an opportunity for guests to learn about dog mushing, too!

 - Arctic Circle and Aurora Tour - take a drive along the famous Dalton Highway to the Arctic Circle with one of Alaska's many tour companies.
-Relax and watch for wildlife and Northern Lights along the way.
+Relax and watch for wildlife and the Northern Lights along the way.

 - Late-night yurt dinner with Northern Lights viewing - this one-of-a-kind experience features an Aurora Borealis viewing opportunity from right outside Fairbanks, with the chance to enjoy dinner at an off-grid Alaskan yurt.